Undergraduate exchange with Karolinska Institutet

-The innovative summer course Environment and Society in a Changing Arctic brings together faculty and students from KTH and Illinois to pursue interdisciplinary studies on Arctic resource management, geopolitics, geology, and climate change.
-To participate in the Summer 2015 iteration of the course, applications must be received by the Study Abroad Office by January 31, 2015.
+The innovative summer course Environment and Society in a Changing Arctic brings together faculty and students from KTH and Illinois to pursue interdisciplinary studies in Arctic resource management, geopolitics, indigenous culture, geology, and climate change.

 Follow this link for the KTH course site

-In this intensive five-week program, program participants will learn about issues related to climate change and human presence in the Arctic from interdisciplinary perspectives.
-UIUC students participate together with students from KTH-Royal Institute of Technology in Stockholm, Sweden and will spend two weeks in the Arctic.
-This year’s field sites will be located in Northern Sweden, with time spent in Kiruna, followed by a stay in the Swedish mountains at the Tarfala Research Station, and ending with a stay at the Abisko Research Station near Lake Torne Träsk.
-Applicants should have junior status (anticipated for Fall 2015) or consent of the instructors.
+In this intensive five-week program, program participants learn about issues related to climate change and human presence in the Arctic from interdisciplinary perspectives.
+UIUC students participate together with students from KTH-Royal Institute of Technology and spend two weeks in the Arctic.
+In 2015, field sites were located in Northern Sweden, with time spent in Kiruna, followed by a stay in the Swedish mountains at the Tarfala Research Station, and ending with a stay at the Abisko Research Station near Lake Torne Träsk.

 View the following video describing the 2012 program: